Finding the right tenant and then keeping them happy is a great way to keep your rental property running smoothly.

 If you follow fair housing laws and make all applicants meet the same, you shouldn't have any problems.

 Before you sign a new tenant, make sure that all your property rules are laid out in writing, and that you have drawn up a solid lease agreement.
 You don’t want to go overboard with rules and dissuade a prospect from signing.
-But will want to effectively set your tenants expectation on what both you and they will do regarding the property.
+But will want to effectively set your tenants expectation on what both you and they will do regarding things like maintenance, noise complaints, and rent payments.

 Being a proactive and attentive landlord who doesn’t discriminate, provides modern amenities, and quickly resolves any faults has a great chance of keeping great tenants in their property.